j-schmied/python-rts/README.md

 This library provides various functions for real time systems related calculations.

 NOTE: currently under development.
 Not all functions are implemented yet.
 PR's/improvements welcome!
+Also, this library is limited to periodic tasks and is not planned to be extended furthermore in the future.
+Feel free to fork and extend on your own!

 ## Content